truongluan303/pathfinding-and-sorting-algorithm-visualizer/README.md

 *** For the pathfinding visualizer, the program uses Manhattan distance.
 Therefore, there won't be diagonal path.

-*** The program requires pygame to be installed. so if pygame is not already installed, the program wil automatically installed it when running.
+*** The program requires pygame and PyQt5 to be installed.
+So if pygame and/or PyQt5 are not already installed, the program wil automatically installed them when running.

 ## Demo for Pathfinding Visualizer: